 When positioning your car you must also leave sufficient space between your car and pedestrians, cyclists and parked cars.
-The minimum margin should be at least the width of a car door.
+The minimum margin should be at least the width of a car door, but at higher speeds or in uncertain situations, you may need to leave more space.

 Always pass cyclists, pedestrians and parked cars with a suitable safety margin

-Before turning right you should position the car close to the right-hand side of the road.
+Before turning right at a junction you should position the car close to the right-hand side of the road.
 Stay close to the right-hand side of the road after completing the turn.

-Before turning left on a one-way street you should position the car as close to the left-hand side of the road as possible.
+Before turning left at a junction on a one-way street you should position the car as close to the left-hand side of the road as possible.
 Complete the turn on the right-hand side of the road.

 When turning left at a junction you have a duty to give way to all oncoming traffic.

-You have a duty to give way to all oncoming traffic when turning left at a junction
+You have a duty to give way to oncoming traffic when turning left at a junction

 Roundabouts increase traffic safety by reducing speeds and increase accessibility by evening out the traffic flow.

 When you are about to enter a roundabout you must give way to traffic already on the roundabout.
 Reduce your speed well in advance of the roundabout and try to find a gap in traffic to move into.
-Do not stop if it can be avoided as stopping creates traffic congestion.
+Do not stop unnecessarily, as this can create queues, but do not enter until it is safe to do so.

 You must give way to traffic on the roundabout

-How you should position your car before you enter, and once you are on, the roundabout depends on whether you are going to turn right, drive straight on or turn left.
+How you should position your car before you enter, and once you are on, the roundabout depends on which exit you intend to take.

 How you should position your car before you enter the roundabout depends on whether you are going to turn right, drive straight on or turn left